Normally every Arduino board is programmed via the serial interface.

 To use the serial port in your program you have to initialize it.

-This is done by using the function in the “setup()” function
+This is done by calling in the "setup()" function the function

 Serial.begin(115200);

-calls.
-The number “115200” stands for the baud rate – i.e. the speed – at which the symbols (not bits or bytes) are transmitted via the serial interface.
-You should make this speed dependent on the “quality” of the connection line.
+is called.
+The number "115200" stands for the baud rate - i.e. the speed - with which the symbols (not bits or bytes) are transmitted via the serial interface.
+You should make this speed dependent on the "quality" of the connection line.

 For example, if you have a shielded and very short cable, the speed can be set very high.